QiansiqiHu/DOT-server/README.md

 SLURM (Simple Linux Utility for Resource Management) is a job scheduling system designed for HPC clusters.
 Its primary purpose is to efficiently allocate resources and prevent competition for computing power when multiple users run jobs simultaneously.

+> [!NOTE]
+>
-> **Note:** Using SLURM is **recommended but optional** for users who want more stable and flexible resource assignment.
+> Using SLURM is **recommended but optional** for users who want more stable and flexible resource assignment.
 It's particularly valuable for long-running tasks and jobs requiring specific GPU allocations.
 >
 > If your code requires GPU resources or will run for extended periods, we highly recommend using SLURM.
 It ensures your tasks run smoothly without resource conflicts and allows you to disconnect while your job continues running.